steog88/PhysBiblio/README.md

 ### Test that everything works
 Once you have installed the software, you may want to spend few minutes to run the test suite and check that everything works.
-The test suite is available through the same `PhysBiblio` executable with the command `test`:
+The test suite is available through the same `PhysBiblio.exe` executable with the command `test`:
-`PhysBiblio test`
+`PhysBiblio.exe test`
 If this does not work, check that the global variable PATH is correctly configured.
 The other possibility is to point to the PhysBiblio script directly, using one of the following commands:
 ```
-/path/to/PhysBiblio test
+/path/to/PhysBiblio.exe test
-python /path/to/PhysBiblio test
+python /path/to/PhysBiblio.exe test
-python3 /path/to/PhysBiblio test
+python3 /path/to/PhysBiblio.exe test
 ```

 The entire suite of tests will check that all the functions work properly and should complete without errors and failures in a few minutes, depending on the internet connection speed.
 A failure may be due to missing packages, incompatible package versions, particular inconsistencies due to specific operating systems and package versions, or missing internet connection (or bugs).
 If you are not sure which is your case, and in any case to report any problem you find, please go [here](https://github.com/steog88/physBiblio/issues).

-In case you want to run only part of the test suite, you can use the command line options (see `PhysBiblio test -h`).
+In case you want to run only part of the test suite, you can use the command line options (see `PhysBiblio.exe test -h`).
-As an example, `PhysBiblio test -o` will skip all the online tests.
+As an example, `PhysBiblio.exe test -o` will skip all the online tests.

 If the tests cannot complete due to a segmentation fault, or present random behaviors, it may be a problem related with the python version.
 A known case includes crashes with python 3.5.5 in Sabayon Linux.
 No problems appear when python 3.6 is used instead.

 ### Usage
-To run the program, execute `PhysBiblio` that have been installed.
+To run the program, execute `PhysBiblio.exe` that have been installed.
 By default it will run with `python2.x`.
 You can choose a specific `python` version running it explicitely via command line, for example you may select `python3` with
 ```
-python3 /path/to/PhysBiblio
+python3 /path/to/PhysBiblio.exe
 ```

 You may want to create a menu shortcut to PhysBiblio.